Frequently Asked Questions

 Who can participate, and how do I join?

-MEMBERS of the Cincinnati 2030 District are property owners and managers, developers, and commercial tenants who commit to assisting the District to achieve its reduction goals through the implementation of sustainable, emissions-reducing solutions in their buildings.
+MEMBERS of the Cincinnati 2030 District are property owners and managers, developers, and commercial tenants who commit to assisting the District to achieve its reduction goals by implementing sustainable, emissions-reducing solutions in their buildings.
 Membership in the Cincinnati 2030 District is free.

-COMMUNITY PARTNERS are non-profits, government entities, or other organizations that commit to assisting members of the District to achieve its energy, water, transportation, and occupant health goals.
+COMMUNITY PARTNERS are non-profits, government entities, or other organizations that commit to assisting District members to achieve their energy, water, transportation, and occupant health goals.
 There is no fee associated with being a community partner of the Cincinnati 2030 District.

 PROFESSIONAL PARTNERS are contractors and companies that provide services to members that assist the District in achieving its energy, water, transportation, and occupant health goals.